The Marchettis Answer Call to Service

 As the nursing field continues to evolve, Monmouth University has been a forerunner in meeting the demands of its students.
 Our history goes all the way back to 1943 when we offered pre-clinical training to nursing students in cooperation with the Monmouth Memorial School of Nursing (now Monmouth Medical Center) and the Ann May School of Nursing at Fitkin Memorial Hospital.
 One couple has played a central role in promoting our development–Carl ’91M and Janice Marchetti ’85.

-Dr. Carl and Janice Marchetti not only share 55 years of marriage but also the distinction of being among the pioneering group behind the Jersey Shore Medical Center.
+Dr. Carl and Janice Marchetti not only share over 55 years of marriage, but also the distinction of being among the pioneering group behind the Jersey Shore Medical Center.

 Carl, a certified OB-GYN, earned an MBA from Monmouth in 1991 and was honored by President Barack Obama with the 2013 President’s Call to Service Award, which is presented to those who demonstrate passionate devotion to the success of their communities by volunteering for more than 4,000 hours.
 He joined the inaugural staff at Jersey Shore Medical Center in 1966 after completing a three-year residency in obstetrics and gynecology at Fitkin Memorial Hospital, the precursor to Jersey Shore.

 In 1981, he became the first physician to join the hospital administration.
-During his administrative career at Jersey Shore Medical Center, Dr. Marchetti helped guide and deliver not only more than 5,000 babies but also many advanced healthcare services and programs, including the regional cardiac surgery program, a regional trauma center, extensive development of academic and research programs, and multiple hospital construction projects.
+During his administrative career at Jersey Shore Medical Center, Carl helped guide and deliver not only more than 5,000 babies but also many advanced health care services and programs, including the regional cardiac surgery program, a regional trauma center, extensive development of academic and research programs, and multiple hospital construction projects.

 In December 2009, Carl was presented with the Lifetime Achievement Award by William Larkin, Mayor of Ocean Township, at the Township of Ocean Inaugural Mayor’s Charity Ball.